oneeve8/kobble-data/content/feamber.md

-# The crazy things I  I have been up to.
+# The crazy things I have been thinking and what I have been up to.
 ##

 What is consciousness...?